 "No sense of celebration" as Israel holds third election in a year

-Israelis can vote until 10 p.m.
-(2000 GMT) when media can publish the first exit polls and signal whether the deadlock has been broken.
+In the final days of the campaign, opinion polls forecast that neither Netanyahu's right-wing Likud nor the centrist Blue and White party of his main challenger, former armed forces chief Benny Gantz, would win enough votes on their own, or with coalition allies, for a governing majority in parliament.
+Immediately after voting ends, Israeli media will publish the first exit polls and signal whether the deadlock has been broken.
 More stalemate could push Israel, where a 2020 budget is still pending, further into economic limbo.

-The candidates were more upbeat than Rivlin, who, as president, will guide any coalition talks in the weeks ahead.
+Camil Fuchs, a Tel Aviv University statistician conducting an exit poll for Channel 13 TV, indicated that the results could be dramatic.
+"From the data we have so far .. this is one for the most intriguing, most interesting, and most gripping exit polls - one of the most gripping there have been," he said on Channel 13.

 Voting in his hometown outside Tel Aviv, Gantz told reporters: "I really hope that in the coming weeks, following the results, we can put Israel on a new path."
 Netanyahu, who voted in Jerusalem, said: "Go vote.
 It's a proud day."